donntrenton/pantheon/docs/Getting-Started/Private-Network-Quickstart.md

 #### Modify the Pet Shop Example

-Modify the `truffle.js` file in the `pet-shop-tutorial` directory to add our wallet provider:
+Modify the `truffle.js` file in the `pet-shop-tutorial` directory to add our wallet provider.
+The following shows the code with placeholders to change as directed below:

 ```javascript
 const PrivateKeyProvider = require("truffle-privatekey-provider");